 The tap water in Japan is very clean so there is no need to buy plastic water bottles and contribute to our world’s plastic problem.
 A reusable water bottle is a Japan travel essential.
 We’ve shifted to using an insulated aluminum water bottle as it handles the hot sun well and also keeps drinks warm when need be.
 See all of our favorite water bottles here.

 Chances are you’ll want a camera for your trip to Japan.
 Most of our photos are shot on the Fuji X-T3, but our favorite pocket-sized point and shoot camera for quick trips are the Sony RX100V.
 It takes fantastic photos and video and is the size of your palm.
-A good action camera is the GoPro Hero 7, this one has a stabilizer in it so your footage of you riding will be ultra smooth.

 Check out some of the best sellers right now and pick up a copy.
 There’s nothing better than enjoying a good book under the comfort of a Japanese katsu table.
 I’ve recently upgraded to the Kindle Paperwhite and absolutely love it.
 It’s small, has touchscreen functions, and a backlight so that I can read at night without a harsh glare.